Bidens Tears Into GOP, Labels DeSantis 'Trump Incarnate'

 "This to me is one of the most important races in the country," Biden said.
 "Charlie is running against Donald Trump incarnate."

-In Hallandale Beach, he dinged Demings' Republican Senate opponent, incumbent Marco Rubio, for failing to back his Inflation Reduction Act, passed in August by the Democratic-led Congress.
+In Hallandale Beach, he dinged Demings' Republican Senate opponent, incumbent Marco Rubio, for failing to back his Inflation Reduction Act, passed in August by the Democrat-led Congress.

 It includes several health care provisions popular among elderly people and the less-well-off, including a $2,000 cap on out-of pocket medical expenses and a $35 monthly cap per prescription of insulin.
 It requires companies that raise prices faster than overall inflation to pay Medicare a rebate,